-Statement of intent
+Statement of Intent

-At Graham school, we understand the importance of educating pupils about relationships, sex, and their health, for them to make responsible and well-informed decisions in their lives.
+At Hope Sentamu Learning Trust, we understand the importance of educating pupils about sex, relationships and their health, for them to make responsible and well-informed decisions in their lives.

-The teaching of RSE and health education can help to prepare pupils for the opportunities, responsibilities, and experiences of adult life.
+The teaching of RSHE can help to prepare pupils for the opportunities, responsibilities and experiences of adult life.
 It allows us to promote the spiritual, moral, social, cultural, mental and physical development of pupils at school and in wider society.

 We have an obligation to provide pupils with high-quality, evidence and age-appropriate teaching of these subjects.
-This policy outlines how the school's/academy's RSE and health education curriculum will be organised and delivered, to ensure it meets the needs of all pupils.
+This policy outlines how the school's RSHE curriculum is organised and delivered, to ensure it meets the needs of all pupils.

-1. Legal framework
+1. Legal Framework